Bitcoin buried in Newport landfill

 Docksway landfill, Newport, Wales, 2007.
 The hard drive containing the private key was buried here in 2013.

 In 2013, Welsh computer engineer James Howells mistakenly disposed of a laptop hard drive containing the private key for 8,000 (Note: Reports of the total number of Bitcoin lost were initially 7,500 in 2013, 2017, until 2021, followed by 8,000 from 2022 onwards.)
 Bitcoin in the Docksway landfill in Newport, Wales.
-Howells subsequently assembled a team of specialists and secured funding to excavate the site, but Newport City Council refused permission, citing the cost and environmental impact of the search.
+Howells subsequently assembled a team of specialists and secured funding to excavate the site, but Newport City Council refused permission, citing galvanic corrosion of the device and health concerns of city residents, including dangerous gases, methane, asbestos, the unearthing of hazardous materials, toxic leachate, and potential landfill fires.
 If the coins are discovered, Howells proposes distributing 30% of the proceedings among the council and the population of Newport.